pepaslabs/GlitchyTable/README.md

 [Here](https://github.com/pepaslabs/GlitchyTable/tree/master/1%20The%20Problem/GlitchyTable) is a simple Xcode project which demonstrates the problem of a slow model leading to laggy scrolling performance.

 We start with a model which blocks for 100ms.
-This simulates the lag induced excessive disk access, complex `CoreData` interactions, etc:
+This simulates the lag induced by excessive disk access, complex `CoreData` interactions, etc:

 ```Swift
 class GlitchyModel